-The best way to get started with Cinemagraph Pro for macOS is by signing up for a demo and watching the Getting Started, Intermediate, and Advanced tutorials online or in-app.
-Our tutorials will help you gain a better understanding of where the features are located and how to apply them before creating your first cinemagraph.
+The best way to get started with Cinemagraph Pro for macOS is by watching the getting started, intermediate, and advanced tutorials in our Learning Lab or in-app.
+These tutorials will help you gain a better understanding of where the features are located and how to use them before creating your first cinemagraph.

 Cinemagraphs blend photography and video in one mesmerizing medium.
 In order to create a successful cinemagraph, you must use perfectly still footage that was recorded on a tripod of steady surface; handheld footage won't do the trick.
 If your footage is stable and there is a clear separation between what you want to be moving and still, masking your cinemagraphs will be quick and easy.

 Continue reading to learn how to navigate the app and create cinemagraphs in Cinemagraph Pro for macOS, step-by-step.

 When you open Cinemagraph Pro for macOS, you will be greeted with a welcome window.
 On the welcome window, you can open your recent documents along with tutorial documents used in the getting started, intermediate, and advanced tutorials.
 These tutorials and others can be viewed under the tutorials tab so you can follow along and practice what you learn.
 You can also visit other resources from the welcome window including our forums, galleries, blog and more.